dhis2designlab/guides/pages/styling.md

 It's possible to use the `style` prop to apply styles.
 Note that keys must be camelCased.
 We use `fontSize` and not `font-size`. `px` is added to *most* (exceptions can be found [here][pixel-string]) numerical values, thus the font-size will `30px`.

-Note that it is not recommended to use inline styles due to poorer performance compared to other approaches and lack of automatic support of older browsers.
+Note that it is generally not recommended to use inline styles due to poorer performance compared to other approaches and lack of automatic support of older browsers.

 ## Plain CSS